istudyatuni/kanjimo/README.md

 ## こんにちは！

-This is a small typst package that print selected kanji for practicing.
+This is a small typst package that creates charts with selected kanji for practicing.
 Look is based on [@jensechu/kanji](https://github.com/jensechu/kanji).

 #### Usage